tugman/HA_MCP/README.md

 Homme Assistant simple MCP server

 ## Just a start
+This is a sandbox of what could be a HA MCP server.
+There are 10000 of them, so this is my sandbox.

 ## Create project
 uv init HA_MCP

 ## Init virtual envionnemet
 uv venv